SpaceWarf/BW-character-burner/README.md

-## React Webpack Boilerplate
+## Burning Wheel Character Burner

-This is a project boilerplate to kick-start your app development.
-Included in this project is the basic setup for a React app that uses Redux as a store manager, Sass as a style sheet language and Semantic as a UI framework, all bundled with Webpack and Babel.
+This is a Burning Wheel character burner to help you build your ideal character.
+The app includes a Compendium for quick references to lifepaths, skills and traits.

 ## Scripts